puhoshville/keepthis/README.md

 ![keepthis_header_gif](imgs/keepthis_header.gif)

-## About project
+## About the project

-Scientific toolkit which will inspire you and your team to work with more collaboration than ever before.
+A scientific toolkit that will inspire you and your team to work with more collaboration than ever before.

 It works almost like LRU Cache but allows you:
-1. Use same cache in different processes;
+1. Use the same cache in different processes;
-2. Use same cache at the different moments of time;
+2. Use the same cache at the different moments of time;
-3. Easily share your local runtime's results with your teammates!
+3. Easily share your local runtime results with your teammates!

 Using [memcached](https://memcached.org) as a backend allows you to cache really large things.